 Here some of the most common questions about the Nordic countries.

-One the best arguments for visiting the Nordic countries must be the amazing nature you can find here across the entire Nordic region from the dramatic Norwegian Fjords, the Icelandic volcanoes, glaciers and waterfalls, the Swedish archipelagoes, the Finnish lakes to the beautiful beaches in Denmark.
+One of the best arguments for visiting the Nordic countries must be the amazing nature you can find here across the entire Nordic region.
+Just to mention the dramatic Norwegian Fjords, the Icelandic volcanoes, glaciers and waterfalls, the Swedish archipelagoes, the Finnish lakes and the beautiful beaches in Denmark.

-It is impossible to list all the amazing highlights in the Nordic region here, but here some we can recommend:
+It is impossible to list all the fantastic highlights in the Nordic region here, but here some we can recommend:

-Cities: Copenhagen, Helsinki, Stockholm, Gothenburg, Aarhus, Odense, Oslo, Bergen, Reykjavik
+Cities: Copenhagen, Helsinki, Stockholm, Aarhus, Odense, Oslo, Bergen, Tromsø, Reykjavik

 Most famous Norwegian Fjords: Sognefjord, Geirangerfjord, Hardangerfjord, Lysefjorden